Micah-Shallom/golang_CLI_applications/colStats/README.md

-Certainly!
-Here's an extended version of the README with more detailed descriptions:

----

 # CSV Stat Calculator

 A command-line tool written in Go to perform various statistical operations on CSV files, including sum, average, maximum, and minimum calculations.